About Oxararfoss

 Water Diversion and the Assemblies

-The assemblies were important for Iceland’s eventual independence because this was where consensus decisions were made.
+The assemblies were important for Iceland’s eventual independence because this was where consensus decisions were made (so it could even be construed as an early form of democracy).

-It’s said that the pool was used to drown women accused of infanticide, adultery, or other crimes.
+Apparently, the drowning pool was used to drown women accused of infanticide, adultery, or other crimes.

 Given the historically significant nature of Þingvellir, it was fitting that we also learned there was a saga related to how the waterfall and river (Öxará) got their names.

-Since we happened to show up late in the afternoon, we learned that this east-facing waterfall was against the sun.
+By the way, on our June 2007 visit, we happened to show up late in the afternoon under clearing skies, where we learned that this east-facing waterfall was against the sun.

 We actually waited for the sun to sink behind the cliff containing the falls to get the photos you see on this page, but I’d imagine that the best color and light would probably be in the morning.